Norway–Russia relations: After 1991

+In April 2023 Norway expelled 15 Russian diplomats on suspicion of spying.
+Russia promptly responded by expelling 10 Norwegian diplomats and in August added Norway to its list of unfriendly countries.

 Strains in bilateral relations

 The environmentally harmful emissions from the Norilsk Nickel plant outside Nikel in the Murmansk Oblast have been for decades an unresolved issue in then Norwegian–Soviet, and now Norwegian–Russian relations.

 Formerly there was a territorial dispute over the Barents Sea, but on 27 April 2010, Norway and Russia officially resolved the territorial debate.

 A 2017 Kremlin maritime threat assessment which was sent to President Vladimir Putin highlighted Norway as a perceived threat and therefore a potential cause of naval conflict.

 In December 2017, Frode Berg, a Norwegian citizen, was arrested in Russia on allegations of having operated a spy ring in the country since 2015, and was detained at Lefortovo Prison.
 In 2017, hackers believed to be Russians targeted the Labour Party.
-In July 2020, Norway expelled a Russian diplomat on suspicion of espionage.

 There has long been tension over the GLOBUS radar installation in Vardø, which Russian officials believe to be part of a United States missile defense system.
 Two mock airstrikes involving Russian fighter jets and bombers were executed against the town in 2017 and 2018, each time pulling short of violating Norwegian airspace, and in 2019 a Bal coastal missile system was deployed 70 km from the radar system, just 35 km from the Norwegian-Russian land border.